Have ever you see SCR? Some may use it instead of switches and relays. Because we have seen it works high speed and quiet.

 If you still do not understand.
 You may look at the circuit below.
 To increase your imagination

 The transistor lat as SCR trigger

-This circuit works similar to an SCR.
-When the trigger input is high, Both transistors Q2(PNP transistors) and Q1(PNP transistor) will work.
-Therefore, current flow to the base pin of Q2, it has voltage 0.7 volts at resistor R1.
+This circuit works similarly to an SCR.
+When the trigger input is high, Both transistors Q2(PNP transistors) and Q1(PNP transistors) will work.
+Therefore, the current flows to the base pin of Q2, which has a voltage of 0.7 volts at resistor R1.

-When cutting the activation voltage, the transistors can continue to perform, because of the base current.
-The reset circuit will do this by cutting the power supply circuit.
-Which this circuit we press the switch Reset button only.
+When we cut the trigger voltage, the transistors can continue to work, because of the base current.
+We can reset the circuit by cutting the power supply circuit.
+Which this circuit we press the switch S1-reset button only.